Damon Phillips

-Damon J. Phillips is an American business strategist, entrepreneurship scholar, sociologist, and the Lambert Family Professor of Social Enterprise at Columbia Business School.
+Damon J. Phillips is an American business strategist, entrepreneurship scholar, sociologist, and a Professor of Management at the Wharton School, University of Pennsylvania.
+Prior to joining Wharton, he was the Lambert Family Professor of Social Enterprise at Columbia Business School.

 Career

 Phillips graduated from Morehouse College, and holds graduate degrees from MIT and Stanford.

-Before academia he worked at a family electronics manufacturing firm, which fueled his interest in business.
+Before academia, he worked at a family electronics manufacturing firm, which fueled his interest in business.
 From 1998 to 2011, he was professor at the University of Chicago Booth School of Business.
+From 2011 to 2021, he was the Lambert Family Professor of Social Enterprise at Columbia Business School.

 Biography

 Phillips was born on Andrews Air Force Base, outside of Washington D.C.
-His father was in the military, and due to this their family moved several times during Phillips' childhood.
-He was married to fellow Columbia Business School professor, Dr. Kathy Phillips, from August 1999 until her death in January 2020.
-They have two children.
+Because his father was in the military, the family moved several times during Phillips' childhood.

+He was married to fellow Columbia Business School professor Kathy Phillips from August 1999 until her death in January 2020.